ericodle/GRU_Classifying_GTZAN/README.md

 ## Citing Our Research

 Our research paper provides a comprehensive overview of the methodology, results, and insights derived from this repository.
-You can access the full paper by following this link: [Comparing Recurrent Neural Network Typesin a Music Genre Classification Task: GatedRecurrent Unit Superiority Using theGTZAN Dataset](https://www.researchgate.net/publication/374698715_Comparing_Recurrent_Neural_Network_Types_in_a_Music_Genre_Classification_Task_Gated_Recurrent_Unit_Superiority_Using_the_GTZAN_Dataset)
+You can access the full paper by following this link: [Comparing Recurrent Neural Network Typesin a Music Genre Classification Task: Gated Recurrent Unit Superiority Using the GTZAN Dataset](https://www.researchgate.net/publication/374698715_Comparing_Recurrent_Neural_Network_Types_in_a_Music_Genre_Classification_Task_Gated_Recurrent_Unit_Superiority_Using_the_GTZAN_Dataset)

 <!-- LICENSE -->